The Dutch ship that disguised itself as an island during World War II

 The Dutch Navy had ships in the Dutch East Indies when the Japanese invaded back in 1941.
 The Japanese Army was ferocious in their attacks, as part of their broader plan to colonise most of the Pacific Ocean.

-It was quite a long trip to Australia, and the ship was already in a lot of trouble — the waters were filled with Japanese warships.
-Thankfully, the crew demonstrated some classic Dutch ingenuity and creativity.
+It was quite a long trip to Australia and the ship was already in a lot of trouble with the waters filled with Japanese warships.

-They started to cut off trees and vegetation from nearby islands, added them on board, and proceeded to paint the boat in stone-like colours — deciding that the best course of action was to kind of pretend the ship was just an island minding its own business.
+They started to cut off trees and vegetation from nearby islands, added them on board, and proceeded to paint the boat in stone-like colours — deciding that the best course of action was to pretend the ship was just an island minding its own business.

 photo-dutch-ww2-ship-disguised-as-island